The entrance facade

 Built / Designed For: Sir Nicholas Crisp

-House & Family History: The "Domesday Book" states the the Manor of Westerham was owned by earl Eustace de Boulogne, one of William I's Norman knights.
-The estate, which had been owned by Earl Godwin before the Norman Conquest, was granted to him by William the Conqueror.
+House & Family History: In 1086 the "Domesday Book" stated the the Manor of Westerham was owned by Earl Eustace de Boulogne, one of William I's Norman knights.
+The estate, which had been owned by Earl Godwin before the Norman Conquest, was granted to Earl Eustace by William the Conqueror.
 The de Squerie family were seated here from the 13th until the 15th centuries and probably took their name from the place.
-A London merchant by the name of Sir Nicholas Crisp bought the estate in 1680 and pulled down the existing house and built the house that stands today.
-Sir Nicholas died in 1698; Squerryes was purchased soon thereafter (1700) by Edward Villiers, 1st Earl of Jersey.
+A London merchant by the name of Sir Nicholas Crisp bought the Squerryes Estate in 1680 and pulled down the existing house and built the house that stands today.
+Sir Nicholas died in 1698 and Squerryes was purchased in 1700 by Edward Villiers, 1st Earl of Jersey.
 Lord Jersey was master of the horse and lord chamberlain and to William III and the king honored him with a visit to Squerryes.
-The Estate remained in the possesion of the 1st Earl of Jersey until 1731, when it was purchased by John Warde.
+The estate remained in the ownership of the 1st Earl until 1731, when it was purchased by John Warde.
 John Warde's father, also named John, was lord mayor of London and one of the first governors of the Bank of England.
 Another John Warde (this one lived in the 18th century) is known as the father of foxhunting—he was master of six different packs until 1838.
 General James Wolfe grew up near the Squerryes Estate and was a friend of George Warde.
 Mrs. Wolfe (James's mother) left her son's letters, his commission, and other items of interest to George Warde at her death.